realivanivani/realivanivani.github.io/_posts/2025-01-29-ai-assistant-livekit.md

 ---
-title: 'An easy to implement AI voice and video assistant with Livekit'
+title: 'An easy to implement AI Voice and Video Agents with Livekit: A Straightforward Approach'
 date: 2025-01-29
 permalink: /posts/2025/01/blog-post-7/
 tags: